Do movies matter? Yes. They form us in many ways…

 Without even realizing it, many people allow movies, music, and television to have a formative role in shaping their worldviews.
 These media have the power to convey messages, make impressions, and rouse emotions unlike most anything else.
 They create a narrative world in which the viewer or listener perceives life from the narrator’s point of view.
 Embedded in that narrative world are memorable scenes, one-liners, and lyrics that give “snapshot” or “sound-byte” summaries of the narrator’s worldview.

 Culture both shapes what movies (and shows) are made and is shaped by what is made.
-However, most people are unaware of how they and culture are being shaped by film.
+Most people, however, are unaware of how they and culture are being shaped by film.

 Movies make us.
 For example, “cowboy movies reassured Americans about the value of the pioneer spirit, self-reliance and the conquest of nature.”
 Many of you reading this right now are wearing blue jeans in part because of the influence of James Dean in Rebel without a Cause.
 Or think of the many ways you have been taught history through film.
 After Saving Private Ryan came out “the Los Angeles Times ran an article describing how some younger people were saying that they understood for the first time something of the sacrifices that were made” during WWII.
 Movies write (and sometimes rewrite) history and ideas onto our conscience and not just with words, but with images, explosions, and whatever other magic the producers can conjure up.

-So, as Johnston has said, “Movies cannot be dismissed as simply entertainment and diversion, though they are also that.
+So, “Movies cannot be dismissed as simply entertainment and diversion, though they are also that.
 Rather, movies are life stories that both interpret us and are being interpreted by us.
 The power of film can change lives and communicate truth; it can reveal and redeem.”
 Movies impact us, and our culture, in ways that we are not aware of.
-This is true of what we wear but also of what we worship.
 TV can be a teleological teacher.

 All this being the case, that does not mean that we should dash our TVs on the rocks and refuse to go to the theaters.
 Rather, we should seek to consider our consumption with biblical wisdom.
 People have different perspectives on engagement with film but we all must consider where we should land on the spectrum.